-When it comes to stopping mold from getting into your home, there are certain precautions you can take.
+When it comes to stopping mold from getting into your home, there are precautions you can take.
 Here’s some easy steps you can take:

 - Manage the humidity levels in your house

-- Repair leaky roofs, windows or pipes
+- Promptly repair leaky roofs, windows and pipes